Skip to Content

-Hagerstown Community College provides reasonable accommodations to students with disabilities in accordance with the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973 and its amendments.
-Although the College does not have a special education program for students with disabilities, the Disability Services Office coordinates the provision of reasonable accommodations which are determined on an individual basis.
+HCC provides reasonable accommodations to students with disabilities in accordance with the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973 and its amendments.
+Although the college does not have a special education program for students with disabilities, the Disability Support Services (DSS) Office coordinates the provision of reasonable accommodations which are determined on an individual basis.

 All accommodations are based upon documentation that must be provided by a licensed or certified professional.
-It is the student’s responsibility to identify him/herself to the coordinator of disability services at 240-500-2273 (TTY 301-739-5813), at least two weeks prior to the start of classes to allow time for necessary arrangements.
+It is the student’s responsibility to identify him/herself to the DSS Office at least two weeks prior to the start of classes to allow time for necessary arrangements to be made.

 • Testing in a quiet, distraction-free area